dvukcevic/rpkgs-talk-resbaz2018/README.md

 [mypackage]: https://github.com/dvukcevic/mypackage
 [slidify]: https://github.com/ramnathv/slidify

+Example solutions to the challenge problems (which are presented on the final slide) are included in this repo in the `challenge-solutions` directory.

 This talk is based on a previous, longer and more detailed talk given by Damjan Vukcevic, which is also available via GitHub: [rpkgs-talk][rpkgs-talk]